Compare

 Bullwork vs Adaptive: AI accounting built in, not bolted on.

 Both bring AI to construction accounting.
-The difference is where it lives — Adaptive layers on your existing ERP for larger builders; Bullwork is the native all-in-one for small-to-mid GCs.
+The difference is where it lives, Adaptive layers on the accounting system you already run; Bullwork is the native all-in-one for small-to-mid GCs.

 Transparent pricing · Native accounting · No QuickBooks required.